stanleyfok/vector-object/README.md

 ### divide(scalar)

-perform division with the input vector and return itself
+perform scalar division with the input vector and return itself
 ```js
 const a = new Vector({ a: 1, b: 2, c: 1 });
 a.divide(10);